 Negative Aspects of the Winchester SXP

-There’s always room for improvement in a firearm, and as much as we like the Winchester SXP, we have a few areas we’d like to see addressed.
+There’s always room for improvement in a firearm and, as much as we like the Winchester SXP, we have a few areas we’d like to see addressed.
 It’s not taking away from our recommendation to buy this shotgun, but there are a few things you should know.

 The Winchester SXP: Buy or Pass?

 Practically speaking, this shotgun is functional for home defense.
 Keep it somewhere safe but close by, as the common black finish makes it nearly invisible at night if your hands can’t find its location when you need it.
-If this will be your main reason for owning a gun, you might want to consider the other color finishes available for the Winchester SXP.
+If this is your main reason for owning a gun, you might want to consider the other color finishes available for the Winchester SXP.

 Overall, the Winchester SXP is a great shotgun for those who aren’t looking to drop a massive amount of money on a new firearm.
 There are other budget shotguns that you can find, but they don’t measure up to the standards of the Winchester name.
 We recommend this gun to anyone looking for a cheaper model, and who isn’t worried about missing a few targets along the way.